XENON1T/pax/docs/plugin.rst

 Intro
 #####

 This is a step by step guide to creating a plugin.
-All source code for a plugin should go in the plugins directory.
+All source code for a plugin should go in the plugins directory (subdirectories of this directory are searched automatically).
+You can also define custom plugin search paths in the .ini file.

 Creating the Class
 ##################